mre/endler.dev/content/2025/choosing-rust/index.md

 If you play into Rust's strengths, you can match C's performance.
 At least there is no technical limitation, which would prevent this.
-And at least I personally feel more willing to optimize my code more aggressively in Rust, because I don't have to worry about introducing memory safety bugs.
+And I personally feel more willing to aggressively optimize my code in Rust, because I don't have to worry about introducing memory safety bugs.
 It feels like [I'm not alone](https://steveklabnik.com/writing/is-rust-faster-than-c/).

 > "We reward novelty over necessity in the industry"